slowli/term-transcript/README.md

   are supported even on Windows nowadays, this shouldn't be a significant problem.)
 - ANSI escape sequences other than [SGR] ones are either dropped (in case of [CSI] sequences), or lead to an error.
-- Pseudo-terminal (PTY) APIs are not used in order to be more portable.
-This can change in the future releases.
+- By default, the crate exposes APIs to perform capture via OS pipes.
-- Since the terminal is not emulated, programs dependent on [`isatty`] checks can produce different output than if launched in an actual shell.
-One can argue that dependence on `isatty` is generally an anti-pattern.
+  Since the terminal is not emulated in this case, programs dependent on [`isatty`] checks or getting term size can produce different output than if launched in an actual shell (no coloring, no line wrapping etc.).
-- As a consequence of the last point, CLI tools frequently switch off output coloring if not writing to a terminal.
-For some tools, this can be amended by adding an arg to the command, such as `--color=always`.
+- It is possible to capture output from a pseudo-terminal (PTY) using the `portable-pty` crate feature.
+However, since most escape sequences are dropped, this is still not a good option to capture complex outputs (e.g., ones moving cursor).

 ## Alternatives / similar tools